thbonk/DockBar/README.md

 4. Copy DockBar to /Programs
 5. Start DockBar
 6. DockBar opens the a File Open panel.
 In that panel, navigate to `Library > Preferences` and select the file `com.apple.dock.plist`.
-7. You also add EDockBar to your Login Items
+7. You can also add DockBar to your Login Items